O'Charley's: History

 In 2007, O'Charley's closed its Nashville commissary and distribution center, and began using Performance Food Group to distribute product to all of its locations.
 In 2013, O'Charley's launched "Free Pie Wednesday."
 Any dine-in customer ordering an entree on Wednesdays will receive a free slice of pie.
 In 2014 O'Charley's selected BOHAN Advertising as a marketing partner.

-In April 2019, O'Charley's closed a single location in Florida.
-Three months later, O'Charley's abruptly closed eight locations in Indiana and Georgia in June 2019.
-The company had 201 locations in 2018, down from 213 in 2016.